chef/chef-web-docs/chef_master/source/resource.rst

    * - :doc:`reboot </resource_reboot>`
      - .. tag resource_service_reboot

        Use the **reboot** resource to reboot a node, a necessary step with some installations on certain platforms.
-This resource is supported for use on the Microsoft Windows, Mac OS X, and Linux platforms.
+This resource is supported for use on the Microsoft Windows, macOS, and Linux platforms.
 New in Chef Client 12.0.

        .. end_tag